My Main Page with Links to My Other

 Advertisers and consumers engaged in a

-weird tango that ended up with consumers in ever narrower niches, “personal
+weird tango that ended with consumers in ever narrower niches, “personal

-cocoons” where lovers of rugby, Toyotas, Bill Murray and Foster’s Beer cared
+cocoons” where lovers of rugby, Toyotas, Bill Murray, and Foster’s Beer might care

 except when the former saw how the BMW could help his status, or the latter got